 Simple enough for every day, but nice enough for company—that’s what Pollo Rojo brings to the table!
 Almost everyone likes chicken, and when it’s simmered in this tomato and mildly spicy chile sauce, it’s bound to be a hit.

 Another great thing about this dish is that you can assemble the various other ingredients while the chicken simmers, cutting down on prep time.
 It only takes 30 minutes cooking time from start to finish!

-- 3 tablespoons of vegetable oil (or 1 tablespoon good quality pork lard plus 2 tablespoons oil), divided
+- 3 tablespoons vegetable oil (divided or 1 tablespoon good quality pork lard plus 2 tablespoons oil)

-- 3–4 chicken breast halves or 4–5 chicken thighs
+- 3 to 4 chicken breast halves (or 4–5 chicken thighs)

 - 2 cups chicken broth (homemade, from a box/jar/can, or prepared with chicken stock cubes or powder)

-- 1 large clove of garlic, peeled and crushed
+- 1 large clove garlic (peeled and crushed)

 - salt to taste

 Turn your broiler on to high so that it can pre-heat.

 Heat 1 tablespoon of the oil or lard in a large pan over high heat.
 Brown the chicken pieces on each side.

 Cover chicken with chicken broth and water.
 Bring to a boil.